marioluan/gota/gota-core/README.md

 # gota-core

-Core library which handles api requests to create, read and update recipes.
+Core library which implements an API to create, read and update recipes.

+## Deployment mode: ASGI Web Server

+The API is powered by [FastAPI](https://github.com/tiangolo/fastapi) and backed by [uvicorn ASGI web server](https://www.uvicorn.org/).

 ## Development

+The steps below should help you get started.

 **Pre-requisite**

 -   package manager: pip
 -   runtime: python3
--   test runner: pytest
--   web server: uvicorn

 ### Environment setup

+Follow the steps below to prepare your local python environment, which will allow integration with
+IDEs, run unit and integration tests and spin up a local web server for quick testing.

 1. Create a virtualenv:
     ```bash